-On March 17, in response to fellow Senators’ failure to even consider Medicaid expansion during the 2016 session, Senator Dan Schmidt (D, Moscow), announced that he would relinquish the health insurance benefits he receives as a member of the Idaho legislature.
+In March 2016, in response to fellow Senators’ failure to even consider Medicaid expansion during the 2016 session, Senator Dan Schmidt (D, Moscow), announced that he would relinquish the health insurance benefits he receives as a member of the Idaho legislature.
 Sen. Schmidt is a family physician, and has worked for three years to expand Medicaid in Idaho.
 He expressed his disappointment that lawmakers once again failed to come up with a solution for the people in the coverage gap in Idaho.
 Schmidt noted that: “My state-funded health insurance is quite expensive for the taxpayer, yet the coverage for the gap population would require no tax increase—indeed, even reduce some costs to the taxpayer.
 But I receive this benefit, and they don’t.
 It’s not fair, and my wife and I agree we should not participate in this unfairness.”

 2014 workgroup proposed Healthy Idaho Plan

 The Affordable Care Act envisioned two key strategies to reduce the uninsured rate.
 First, health insurance marketplaces would make it easier for individuals to shop and compare policies.
 In addition, individuals with income up to 400 percent of FPL (who aren’t eligible for Medicaid or affordable coverage from an employer) would qualify for subsidies to help them afford policies sold on the marketplace.
 Second, Medicaid would be expanded to cover non-elderly adults with incomes up to 138 percent of FPL.